-It cannot be stressed enough that a tourniquet should be in every shooters range kit or tactical backpack, as accidents can happen, and with an arterial would, or even just a very bad shot, death can occur in seconds and having a tourniquet mounted to your gun carry case is a great idea, especially since the case is generally placed very close to the firing line.
+It cannot be stressed enough that a tourniquet should be in every shooter’s range kit or tactical backpack, as accidents can happen, and with an arterial would, or even just a very bad shot, death can occur in seconds and having a tourniquet mounted to your gun carry case is a great idea, especially since the case is generally placed very close to the firing line.
 This is also coincidentally where most accidental shootings occur.
 This tactical backpack also has straps to carry this as a backpack, so you can have a hand free to open doors and sign paperwork without placing your case down on the ground just to pick it up again.
-When comparing this other products like a hard sided case, take a look at the weight of the case, they are often as heavy as another gun or more, and can be quite awkward to load into a car, especially when going into a small trunk opening or being placed on an ATV.
-Soft sided cases are a much better option, and the 3VGear 42 Padded Rifle case is a great value to protect your guns when transporting up to 4 regular size firearms.
+When comparing these other products like a hard-sided case, take a look at the weight of the case, they are often as heavy as another gun or more and can be quite awkward to load into a car, especially when going into a small trunk opening or being placed on an ATV.
+Soft-sided cases are a much better option, and the 3VGear 42 Padded Rifle case is a great value to protect your guns when transporting up to 4 regular size firearms.

 The bag has a full clamshell design, which allows you to put the bag on a flat surface, rip open the zippers and access literally everything in the pack at once.
 This feature makes packing and unpacking the bag a breeze as well as providing fast access to a medical kit or spare magazine at the bottom of the bag in case of an emergency.
 Often, bags geared toward a tactical crowd stand out as a “tactical backpack” and make you immediately identifiable in a crowd.
 This is not the case with the Subrosa pack, with a modern black exterior with a minimum of external tactical features, you can be sure to blend into the masses while carrying everything you’d like to keep with you at hand.